Easy Ways to Write a Thesis Statement

 Parallel form: In a list, be careful that all of the phrases are in the same form.
 How to check?

 - Check the first word of each item.
-In the example above, each phrase starts with the same sort of word: causes, makes leaves.
+In the example above, each phrase starts with the same sort of word: causes, makes, and leaves.

 - Can you finish the sentence with any one of the items?
 Try doing the last word before the colon with each phrase.